Housing Rules in Denmark (2025) | exploringdenmark

 Subletting

-You can legally sublet if you notify your landlord and follow contract rules.
-Make sure your sublet is registered.
+Possible with landlord notice and contract rules.
+Make sure your sublet is documented.

 🔍